 One of the assessment tools I often use in my leadership development and talent management work is the Hogan Lead Series, part of the Hogan Assessment System.
 This is a tool with several applications.
 Hogan Lead Series is a three-part assessment:

-- Values describe what gets you out of bed in the morning and give clues about organizational fit
+- Values describe what gets you out of bed in the morning and give clues

 - Potential tells us about how you typically show up day-to-day and gives insight into the type of work you are likely to enjoy